-Jocasta and the wronged and attacking Polyneices chat.
+Jocasta chats with the wronged Polyneices who is on the attack.
 Jocasta’s take is that “Some god is ruining all of Oedipus’ children. / The beginning was my bearing outside law. / It was wrong to marry your father and to have you” (90).
-Eteocles arrives and Jocasta’s purpose, insists the Chorus, is to reconcile the brothers, “for argument can straighten out as much / as enemy steel can do” (96).
+Eteocles arrives; and Jocasta’s purpose, insists the Chorus, is to reconcile the brothers, “for argument can straighten out as much / as enemy steel can do” (96).
 Jocasta has the opportunity to remark, “My son Eteocles, old age is not / a total misery.
 Experience helps. / Sometimes we can speak wiser than the young” (96).
 One of the seemingly wise moments: “Sufficiency’s enough for men of sense. / Men do not really own their private goods; / we simply care for things which are the gods’, / and when they will, they take them back again” (97).
 Ultimately the brothers renew their vows of hatred and war.

 After speaking with Eteocles, Creon (Jocasta’s brother) calls in Teiresias, the blind seer.
 “This would be best, that none of Oedipus’ house, / live in the land as citizen or lord, / since the gods hound them on to spoil the state” (111).
 But to save Thebes, Creon must sacrifice his own son, Menoeceus, “and so give libation blood / for Cadmus’ crime, appeasing Ares’ wrath, / who now takes vengeance for his dragon’s death” (114).
 Naturally Creon reacts harshly, and Teiresias remarks,